 |Wool or man-made fabrics (polyester)||Avoid wearing clothing that irritates your skin.
 Stick with fabrics such as cotton.|

-If your symptoms don’t get better with treatment and the above suggestions, your health care provider might do allergy testing to see if something else is causing your eczema such as asthma or seasonal allergies.
+If your symptoms don’t get better with treatment and the above suggestions, your health care provider might do allergy testing to see if something else is causing your eczema.
 Some people with eczema have allergies to things such as dust, pollen and pets.